duncan/docker-activator/Readme.md

 0.0.0.0:49154
 ```

+This means that when you point your browser on your host OS to http://0.0.0.0:49154, you’ll be hooked up to the Activator UI instance running in your container.

 What?
 You’re on Mac OS X and need an environment to run this in?
 Here’s the quick version if you’re using HomeBrew:

 ```